Endotrivial modules for finite groups via homotopy theory: Varying the collection of subgroups

-We will now prove Proposition~\ref{pruninglemma}, which as mentioned reduces to general observations about links in preordered sets, an abstraction of observations in \cite{dwyer98sharp,GS06}.
-We need a bit of terminology.
+We now prove Proposition~\ref{pruninglemma}, via general observations about links in preordered sets, an abstraction of observations in \cite{dwyer98sharp,GS06}.
 Let $\calX$ be a preordered set, i.e., a small category with at most one morphism between any two objects.
 Note that our spaces $E\bO_\calC$, etc., are all examples of such.
-Define $\sta_{\calX}(\bar x)$ as the full subcategory of $\calX$ of objects which admit a morphism to or from $x$, and $\link_{\calX}(\bar x)$ as the subcategory that admit a non-isomorphism to or from $x$.
-Furthermore note that
+For $x \in \calX$, let $\bar x$ denote the full subcategory of $\calX$ on objects isomorphic to $x$, let $\calX_{<\bar x}$ denote the full subcategory of $\calX$ on elements smaller than and not isomorphic to $x$, and define $\calX_{>\bar x}$ similarly.
+For preordered sets $\calX$ and $\calY$ the join $\calX \star \calY$ is the preordered set obtained from the disjoint union of $\calX$ and $\calY$ by adding a unique morphism from each object in $\calX$ to each object in $\calY$.
+This has the property that $|\calX \star \calY| \cong |\calX| \star |\calY|$.
+The star $\sta_{\calX}(\bar x)$ is the full subcategory of $\calX$ on objects which admit a morphism to or from $x$, and the link $\link_{\calX}(\bar x)$ is the full subcategory on objects that admit a non-isomorphism to or from $x$.
+Note that